Electrochemical equivalent

 In Electrochemistry, the electrochemical equivalent (Eq or Z) of a chemical element is the mass of that element (in grams) transported by a specific quantity of electricity, usually expressed in grams per coulomb of electric charge.
 The electrochemical equivalent of an element is measured with a voltameter.

 Definition

 The electrochemical equivalent of a substance is the mass of the substance deposited to one of the electrodes when a current of 1 ampere is passed for 1 second, i.e. a quantity of electricity of one coulomb is passed.

-This is an useful experimental quantity as it helps in many calculations in electrochemistry.
+This is a useful experimental quantity as it helps in many calculations in electrochemistry.

 The formula for finding electrochemical equivalent is as follows: